The iPhone may be the best learning tool ever created.

 In today’s rapidly changing world, your iPhone gives you access to the resources you need to educate yourself and make online learning a daily habit that fits into your busy routine.

 But where do you begin?
 This guide covers the best educational apps for your iPhone.

-I recommend choosing at least 9 of your favorites to create a folder on your iPhone dedicated to learning.
-Then you can set aside focused time to learn, create and explore with your smartphone.
+I recommend choosing at least 9 of your favorites on this list and creating a specific folder on your iPhone’s home screen dedicated to learning.

 1. Coursera – The world’s largest massive open online course (MOOC) platform with over 10 million students taking courses from the best professors at 140+ of the best colleges and universities in the world.

 2. EdX – Take online courses from Ivy League Universities in computer science, engineering, history, psychology, nutrition, big data, statistics and hundreds more.

 3. iTunes U – The iTunes U app gives you access to complete courses from many universities and technical schools.
 I find the educational content is much better on Coursera or edX.

 4. Khan Academy – Catch up on all the stuff you missed (or forgot) from high school (and University) in subjects like biology, history, physics, mathematics, economics and computer science.

 1. Socratic by Google – An indispensable app for high school and University students that helps you find the best online resources for you to learn new concepts and getting help on any subject.